Big Barda

-Big Barda is an antihero appearing in American comic books published by DC Comics.
+Big Barda is a superheroine appearing in American comic books published by DC Comics.
 She first appeared in Mister Miracle #4 (October 1971), and was created by Jack Kirby.
+Barda was born on Apokolips about 250 years ago.
+She was taken away from her mother at an early age to be trained as a warrior at Granny Goodness' orphanage.
+Granny grooms Barda to lead the Female Furies.
+However, during a raid, Barda meets Scott Free, Darkseid's adopted son, who she falls in love with.
+Barda eventually left to become a hero.

 Jack Kirby based Barda's physical appearance on Lainie Kazan, who had recently appeared topless in Playboy.
 Mark Evanier, Kirby's assistant on the Fourth World comics, has explained the genesis of the character: "Jack based some of his characters (not all) on people in his life or in the news... the characterization between Scott 'Mister Miracle' Free and Barda was based largely—though with tongue in cheek—on the interplay between Kirby and his wife Roz".
-In 2011, Big Barda was ranked 75th in Comics Buyer's Guide's "100 Sexiest Women in Comics" list.

 Fictional character biography

 Barda is a member of the race known as the New Gods, and was born on Apokolips about 250 years ago.
-Her mother was Big Breeda, whom Barda was taken away from at an early age to be trained as a warrior at Granny Goodness' Home for Orphaned Youth.
-Granny grooms Barda to one day lead the Female Fury Battalion, a ferocious pack of warrior women.
-However, during a raid, Barda meets Scott Free, Darkseid's adopted son, and, sensing a peace about him, falls in love.
+Her mother was Big Breeda, whom Barda was taken away from at an early age to be trained as a warrior at Granny Goodness' orphanage.
+Granny grooms Barda to lead the Female Furies.
+During a raid, Barda meets Scott Free, Darkseid's adopted son, who she falls in love with.

-Barda risks her own safety to work with the rebel cell led by the New God Himon.
-This comes directly after the murder of most of Himon's cell by the local authority, Wonderful Williki.
+Barda risks her own safety to work with the rebel cell led by the New God Himon after enforcer Willik kills most of Himon's cell.
 This includes one of Barda's people, Auralie, who is tortured to death for dancing, a crime on Apokolips.
 Moments later, Himon kills Willik with a bomb.
-Barda, her Furies, Himon and Metron help Scott escape Apokolips.
-Darkseid himself calls for Scott to return but doesn't actually stop him, as Scott's escape can reignite his war with New Genesis.
+Barda, the Furies, Himon and Metron help Scott escape Apokolips.
+Darkseid himself calls for Scott to return but does not stop him, as Scott's escape can reignite his war with New Genesis.
 Barda, not emotionally prepared to escape herself, stays behind.
 Eventually, Barda turns her back on Granny Goodness and comes to Earth.
-Once there, she finds that Scott has taken up the mantel of the escape artist Thaddeus Brown, AKA Mister Miracle, and has teamed with his diminutive manager Oberon.
-Oberon and Barda become close friends.
+Once there, she finds that Scott has become Mister Miracle.
 For a while, Barda's Furies assist Scott in his showmanship efforts but they return to Apokolips by themselves.
-Scott and Barda are married by Scott's birth father, the Highfather of New Genesis.
+Scott and Barda are married by Scott's birth father, Highfather of New Genesis.

-For a number of years Barda follows Scott and Oberon on tour.
+For a number of years, Barda follows Scott and Oberon on tour.
 Eventually they retire from superheroing and move to Bailey, New Hampshire.
 Despite their best attempts, a normal life eludes them.
-Disasters plague them and eventually Barda, Scott, and Oberon leave Bailey to move into a loft in Greenwich Village.
-Barda forms a defense-training program for women called the New Female Furies.
+Disasters plague them and eventually Barda, Scott, and Oberon move to Greenwich Village.
+There, Barda forms a defense-training program for women called the New Female Furies.